Adarshaachar/GCP-billing-API/README.md

-The GCP Billing API allows developers and organizations to programmatically manage billing accounts, budgets, and usage data within Google Cloud.
+The Cloud Billing API allows developers and organizations to programmatically manage billing accounts, budgets, and usage data within Google Cloud.

 🔑 Key Features:
 Account Management – Get details of billing accounts and manage their associations with GCP projects.